enkidevs/curriculum/spreadsheets/introduction/charts/types-of-charts.md

 Bar : ???
 Column : ???

 * Circular and sliced into sections.
-The whole chart represents 100% and each section is a percentage.
 * Used to represent data with either horizontal or vertical bars.
-* Used to horizontally represent data with vertical bars.
+* Used to represent data with vertical bars.